nickdekruijk/larapages/README.md

 # The future of LaraPages
 [larapages/admin](https://github.com/larapages/admin) is the next evolution of the LaraPages package in early development.
 New features include localisation, improved GUI design, beter authentication with user roles and it will be even easier to implement in your Laravel project.
-As soon as all current larapages fuctionality is ported into the new package this nickdekruijk/larapages repo won't be updated anymore.
+As soon as all current larapages fuctionality is ported into the new package this nickdekruijk/larapages repo won't be updated anymore but will remain online for historical reference.

 # LaraPages
 A simple CMS build on Laravel 5 (requires 5.1 or higher).